 - 1. Most external dosimetry monitoring records appear to be available, but where such records are missing doses must be estimated.
 As alternatives for dose estimation information, area monitoring data for external radiation is sparse and although much is known about the characteristics of the process material (source term), the lack of knowledge of such relevant factors as geometry make dose estimation using this data subject to a great deal of uncertainty.
 Thus the approach incorporating the least uncertainty is likely to be using existing dose monitoring records to create an applicable surrogate(s) set of data. - 2.
 Mallinckrodt dose records demonstrate that a substantial proportion of employees had film results recorded as 0-50 mrep or mr. From this it can be assumed that the dose-monitoring program was sufficiently conservative that even many individuals who did not receive significant occupational exposure were also monitored.
 It can be further assumed that the converse is true, that individuals who were not monitored were unlikely to receive significant occupational exposure.
 This assumption is supported by the observation of Hickey and Dupree (1984) that Mallinckrodt health physicists and industrial hygienists presumably monitored those jobs and workers where they thought the problems were and that it can thus be inferred that infrequently monitored workers such as the general administrative staff were not considered to be at risk of significant exposures. - 3.
 Photon doses for all workers should be assumed to be in the 30 250 keV energy range.
 This is consistent with NIOSH (2002a).
-It is also consistent with the fact that all but a negligible fraction of the gammas emitted by U-235, U-235, and their daughters down to radon are in this range, including the principal gamma of Ra-226 (0.186 MeV) and the principal gammas of Th-230 and Th-232. - 4.
-For the purposes of dose reconstruction, the "beta" readings in the Mallinckrodt dose records are assumed to be equal to the shallow dose, H_D(0.07).
-Beta dose should thus be assigned as shallow dose, with a claimant-favorable dose conversion factor of 1.0 for application of this shallow dose to the skin, testes, and female breast.
-It should be assumed that electrons are of energy greater than 15 keV.
+It is also consistent with the fact that all but a fraction of the gammas emitted by U-235, U-238, and their daughters down to radon are in this range, including the principal gamma of Ra-226 (0.186 MeV) and the principal gammas of Th-230 and Th-232. - 4.
+For the purposes of dose reconstruction, the "beta" readings in the Mallinckrodt dose records are assumed to be equal to the shallow dose, $H_p(0.07)$.
+Beta dose should thus be assigned as shallow dose from electrons of energy greater than 15 keV. - 5.
+The descriptions of the film badge in Section 5.4.3.2 above do not suggest calibration using a phantom, so it is likely that open-air calibrations were performed.
+Thus the recommendation is that Mallinckrodt recorded doses be converted using dose conversion factors for Roentgen-to-H_T dose for photons from Appendix B of NIOSH (2002a).
+While film badges are known to overestimate doses from low-energy photons, the low-energy component does not seem to be a significant characteristic of the Mallinckrodt spectrum.
+Thus no modification is proposed to recorded deep doses, once converted to organ doses using the Roentgen-to-H_T dose conversion factor. - 7.
+Examination of entries for "gamma" and "beta" in the Mallinckrodt dose records shows that the beta doses were obtained by subtracting the optical density for the shielded portion of the film from that of the unshielded part.
+This is also shown by a series of memoranda between the AEC and Mallinckrodt (AEC 1950f, AEC 1950h, MCW 1950o) in which the method of subtracting the two quantities was discussed.
+For Mallinckrodt, it is assumed that the beta readings were obtained by subtracting the density under the shield from the density under the window and assuming the difference in density was due to beta radiation (MCW 1950o).